CloudLabsAI-Azure/AVW-SAP-on-Azure/README.md

 ## 2. Module2-Productivity

-In this module, you will be configuring a Logic App to display the SAP ERP data in Teams and send an email of the latest sales order data to Outlook at regular intervals.
+In this module, you will configure a Logic App to display the SAP ERP data in Teams and send an email of the latest sales order data to Outlook at regular intervals.

 Below is the diagram of the **Solution architecture** that you will implement in this module.